Ironbrotherstyle/dhgs_web/README.md

 # Nerfies

-This is the repository of DHGS:Decoupled Hybrid Gaussian Splatting for Driving Scene.
+This is the repository of DHGS: Decoupled Hybrid Gaussian Splatting for Driving Scene.

 If you find DHGS useful for your work please cite:
 ```